The Curriculum

 Catering for Different Needs

-We differentiate planning to cater for all abilities and strive to provide learning experiences which both support and stretch all our pupils, including those with special educational needs (SEN) or those who are very able.
+We adapt planning to cater for all abilities and strive to provide learning experiences which both support and stretch all our pupils, including those with special educational needs (SEN) or those who are very able.
 We aim for quality first teaching to address initial needs but this is supplemented by extra support on a regular basis, which may involve a teaching assistant, a trainee teacher, another teacher or the headteacher.

-If you require any more information on the curriculum that we offer here at Copp then please email bursar@coppschool.lancs.sch.uk with any questions that you have and you will be directed to the appropriate member of staff.
+If you require any more information on the curriculum that we offer here at St. Anne's Copp then please email bursar@coppschool.lancs.sch.uk with any questions that you have and you will be directed to the appropriate member of staff.

 Geography Double Page Spread